 1. Sunscreen: Use a broad-spectrum sunscreen that protects you from both UV-A and UV-B radiation, and has a sun protection factor (SPF) of at least 15.
 This means that it will take 15 times longer before you will burn compared to time of sun exposure that would burn you.
 Children should use a higher SPF such as 30 or 45 (a sun block).

 2. Clothing: Choose fabrics with a tight weave, and wear a wide-brimmed hat.
 Wherever the ozone layer is thinner than usual, even more protection is required.
 In Australia, because of a thin ozone layer due especially to the Earth’s rotation, schoolchildren are allowed outside for recess only if they wear a wide-brimmed hat and long sleeves.

 3. Time: Sun exposure can be reduced by changing patterns of outdoor activities to reduce time of exposure to high-intensity UV radiation.
 Stay out of the sun altogether between the hours of 10 A.M. and 3 P.M.
 It is believed that this action will reduce annual exposure to the sun’s rays by as much as 60%.

-4. Sunglasses: Wear sunglasses that have been treated to absorb both UV-A and UV-B radiation.
+4. Sunglasses: Wear sunglasses like the ones at aviator glasses online shop that have been treated to absorb both UV-A and UV-B radiation.
 Otherwise, darkened sunglasses can expose the eyes to more damage than usual because the pupils dilate in the shade.
 For this reason, do not let children wear “fun” sunglasses outside in the sun.